quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 ## Examples
 Triton example applications are released as part of the Apps SDK.
 Inside the triton docker container the sample model repositories are available at "/opt/qti-aic/aic-triton-model-repositories/"
-- Resnet101 and yolov5 models are available at "/opt/qti-aic/aic-triton-model-repositories/daisy-chained-ensembles"
 - `--model-repository` option can be used to launch the models.

 ### Stable diffusion